Commander, Submarine Force Atlantic announces 2019 Sailors of the Year

 NORFOLK, Va. – Commander, Submarine Force Atlantic (COMSUBLANT) named the 2019 Shore and Sea Sailors of the Year (SOY), April 3.

 Hospital Corpsman 1st Class Matthew Thompson, assigned to USS West Virginia (SSBN 736) (Blue) in Kings Bay, Georgia, was named Sea Sailor of the Year.
-Intelligence Specialist 1st Class Marisol Besson, assigned to the Undersea Warfighting Development Center (UWDC) in Groton, Connecticut, was named Shore Sailor of the Year.
+Intelligence Specialist 1st Class Marisol Besson, assigned to the Undersea Warfighting Development Center detachment in San Diego, California, was named Shore Sailor of the Year.

 Thompson, who hails from Spokane, Washington, serves as the Medical Department Representative and is solely responsible for the health and welfare of 170 Sailors.